Cooper-Zhong/CS340-Computational-Ethics/Assignment/A1/A1_answers.md

 1. C
 2. D
 3. AB (Virtue ethics is currently one of three major approaches in normative ethics [from Stanford Encyclopedia of Philosophy], I am not sure if C should be inclueded.)
+Update: Should be ABC.
 4. D
 5. B
 6. D